Monte Sant'Angelo massacre: Contribution of the population to the partisan struggle

-Soon, the farmhouses became barracks and headquarters for military and partisan commands; the stables, barns, and huts were transformed into dormitories; their meager pantries became the main sources of sustenance.
+Soon, the farmhouses became barracks and headquarters for military and partisan commands; the stables, barns and huts were transformed into dormitories; their meager pantries became the main sources of sustenance.
 The peasants preferred to give what little they had to the partisans rather than deliver specific quantities of foodstuffs to the stockpiles, even at the risk of severe threats for their non-compliance.
 Because of this full support of the peasants for the resistance, dozens of farmhouses were set on fire, and many lost their lives for having given shelter to the partisans.

 An example is the Mazzarini farming family, who had hosted the eponymous partisan group in their home at Monte Sant'Angelo.
 Their house was completely destroyed, and seven family members, including little Palmina, aged six, were massacred in the Nazi-Fascist roundup of 4/5/1944.
 Only the four children, Alderico, Anita, Chiara, Elvira, who were working for local families, survived.
 Another testimony is given by the Romagnoli peasant family of Ripalta.
 The father Pietro and the son Romolo were shot by the Germans for having given hospitality to the "Patrignani Marino" detachment, and their house was set on fire.
 Similarly, the spouses Telari Pietro and Venanzoni Maria of Avacelli were shot and their house destroyed; the sharecropper Baioni Augusto suffered the same fate.
 Other farmhouses that hosted partisans were those of Romani Massimo of S. Croce and Carbini Nazzareno of Castiglioni.

 The farmhouse of the partisan Petrolati Ernesto of Magnadorsa was the headquarters of the partisan military command.
 Such intense bonds of friendship were established between the partisans and his family that the "Capoccia" (head of the family) was called "Mamma Teresa" by everyone.
 Another fixed location for partisan command meetings was the farmhouse of Profili Oreste of Castiglioni.
 Between the area commander, Quinto Luna, and Oreste himself, the same affectionate relationship that exists between two brothers was established.

-These testimonies and the deep feelings of friendship that linked the partisans and the peasant families who hosted them have been highlighted to emphasize the decisive role played by the peasants in the partisan war and for its success.
-But all this does not mean that other categories of citizens, such as workers, artisans, entrepreneurs, professionals, and students, did not participate with a spirit of complete dedication and self-sacrifice in the partisan struggle.
-Women also took part in this struggle, particularly engaging in the important courier service to maintain connections between the various partisan groups and between these and the local military command.
+While the support from the peasants is considered an important factor, other citizens, such as workers, artisans, entrepreneurs, professionals and students, also supported the partisan activities.
+Women also took part, particularly engaging in the important courier service to maintain connections between the various partisan groups and between these and the local military command.